margrietpalm/040code.github.io/content/posts/2020-05-25-scaling-selfhosted-action-runners/index.md

 ### Deploy the action runners

 Now we will create all required AWS resources and deploy the lambda functions.
-Besides this module we also need a vpc as well.
-We a VPC with a public [terraform AWS VPC](https://github.com/terraform-aws-modules/terraform-aws-vpc) module, you can use your own VPC as well.
+Besides this module, we also need a vpc as well.
+We have a VPC with a public [terraform AWS VPC](https://github.com/terraform-aws-modules/terraform-aws-vpc) module, you can use your own VPC as well.
 Create a new workspace and the code below to the `main.tf`.

 ```HCL
 provider "aws" {